rozview/roseview/README.md

 /* Do Not Do This, Except If its one call */ btn.style.marginTop = "10px";

-/* Do This -
-   Great If You Will Use Non Css Usable Stuff i.e. textContent
-*/
 btn.batch({
  marginTop: "10px",
  textContent: "Hello World"
 });

-/* Or Do This */
+/* This will make use of document fragments */

-btn.batch(css`
-	margin-top: 10px;
-`);

-/* this can either use DocumentFragment or
-If its not an object but css it will add it as a class */
 ```

 You can build custom components by extending the roseComponent class and exporting the component and adding it using `AddHtmlEl`.
 Here is an example :